gemc/clas12Tags/README.md

 ## Hydrogen, Deuterium or empty target

-By default the target cell is filled with liquid hydrogen by specifying the "lh2" target variation.
+By default, the target cell is filled with liquid hydrogen by specifying the "lh2" target variation.
 To use liquid deuterium instead use the variation "lD2" instead.

 To use an empty target instead, use the SWITCH_MATERIALTO option.